How High-Availability Mode Works

 Failover If the heartbeat signal of the primary appliance should fail, or if the primary appliance loses carrier for five seconds on any previously active Ethernet port, the secondary appliance takes over, becoming the primary.
 When the failed appliance restarts, it becomes the secondary.
 The new primary announces itself on the network with an ARP broadcast.
 MAC spoofing is not used.
 Ethernet bridging is disabled on the secondary appliance, leaving the primary appliance as the only path for inline traffic.
 Fail-to-wire is inhibited on both appliances to prevent loops.

-Caution: The Ethernet bypass function is disabled in HA mode.
-If both appliances in an inline HA pair lose power, connectivity is lost.
+The Ethernet bypass function is disabled in high availability mode.
+If both appliances in an inline high availability pair lose power, connectivity is lost.
 If WAN connectivity is needed during power outages, at least one appliance must be attached to a backup power source.
+Note

-Note: The secondary appliance in the HA pair has one of its bridge ports, port apA.1, disabled to prevent forwarding loops.
+The secondary appliance in the high availability pair has one of its bridge ports, port apA.1, disabled to prevent forwarding loops.
 If the appliance has dual bridges, apB.1 is also disabled.
 In a one-arm installation, use port apA.2.
-Otherwise, the secondary appliance becomes inaccessible when HA is enabled.
+Otherwise, the secondary appliance becomes inaccessible when high availability is enabled.

 Primary/secondary assignment—If both appliances are restarted, the first one to fully initialize itself becomes the primary.
 That is, the appliances have no assigned roles, and the first one to become available takes over as the primary.
 The appliance with the highest IP address on the interface used for the VRRP heartbeat is used as a tie-breaker if both become available at the same time.